 At June 30, 2011, our net portfolio of \$994 million (at fair value) consisted of 55 portfolio companies and was invested 54% in senior secured loans, 18% in unsecured or subordinated debt securities, 12% in equity investments, 11% in senior secured notes and 5% in cash and cash equivalents.
 Our average portfolio company investment at amortized cost was approximately \$18.1 million at June 30, 2011.
-Our largest portfolio company investment by value was approximately \$49.4 million and our five largest portfolio company investments by value comprised approximately 21% of our portfolio companies and was invested 50% in senior secured loans, 26% in unsecured or subordinated debt securities, 14% in equity investments, 10% in senior secured loans, 26% in unsecured or subordinated debt securities, 14% in equity investments, 10% in senior secured notes and less than 1% in cash and cash equivalents.
-Our average portfolio company investment by value was approximately \$19.7 million at December 31, 2010.
-Our largest portfolio company investment by value was approximately \$23.1 million and our five largest portfolio company investment by value was approximately \$23.1 million and our five largest portfolio company investment by value was approximately 26% of our portfolio at December 31, 2010.
+Our largest portfolio company investment by value was approximately \$49.4 million and our five largest portfolio company investments by value comprised approximately 21% of our portfolio at June 30, 2011.
+At December 31, 2010, our net portfolio of \$882 million (at fair value) consisted of 50 portfolio companies and was invested 50% in senior secured loans, 26% in unsecured or subordinated debt securities, 14% in equity investments, 10% in senior secured notes and less than 1% in cash and cash equivalents.
+Our average portfolio company investment at amortized cost was approximately \$19.7 million at December 31, 2010.
+Our largest portfolio company investment by value was approximately \$53.1 million and our five largest portfolio company investments by value comprised approximately 26% of our portfolio at December 31, 2010.

 The weighted average yield of the debt and income producing equity securities in our portfolio at fair value was 12.2% at June 30, 2011 and 12.4% at December 31, 2010.
 The weighted average yields on our senior secured loans and other debt securities at fair value were 11.2% and 13.9%, respectively, at June 30, 2011, versus 11.3% and 14.3% at December 31, 2010.
 The weighted average yield of the debt and income producing equity securities in our portfolio at their current cost basis was 11.5% at June 30, 2011 and 10.9% at December 31, 2010.
-The weighted average yields on our senior secured loans and other debt securities at their current cost basis was 11.5% at June 30, 2011 and 10.9% at December 31, 2010.
 The weighted average yields on our senior secured loans and other debt securities at their current cost basis were 11.1% and 11.9%, respectively, at June 30, 2011, versus 10.1% and 12.1% at December 31, 2010.
 Yields are computed using interest rates and dividend yields as of the balance sheet date and include amortization of loan origination and commitment fees, original issue discount and market premium or discount based in the expected cash flows of the respective portfolio investment.
-Yields exclude common equity investments, preferred equity investments with no stated dividend rate, short-term investments, cash and cash equivalents.
+Yields exclude common equity investments, preferred equity investments, cash and cash equivalents.

 At June 30, 2011, 52% of our debt investments bore interest based on floating rates, such as LIBOR, the Federal Funds Rate or the Prime Rate, and 48% bore interest at fixed rates.
 The percentage of our total debt investments that bore floating rate interest based on an interest rate floor was 34% at June 30, 2011.
 At December 31, 2010, 45% of our debt investments bore interest based on floating rates and 55% bore interest at fixed rates.
-The percentage of our total debt investments that bore floating rate at 55% bore interest at fixed rates.
+The percentage of our total debt investments that bore floating rates and 55% bore interest at fixed rates.
+The percentage of our total debt investments that bore floating rates and 55% bore interest at fixed rates.
 The percentage of our total debt investments that bore floating rate interest based on an interest rate floor was 25% at December 31, 2010.